Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

    You might have already considered that this might cause a circular dependency for those dependency stacks, the ones that output the template bucket name, role arn, iam_role, or topic arns.
    In order to avoid the circular dependency issue, it is important that you define these items in a Stack that is *outside* the StackGroup you reference them in.
+Alternatively, you can set those values to ``!no_value`` in order to effectively cancel out the values they would otherwise inherit from their stack group.

 .. _stack_group_config_templating: